veox/lll-creation-patterns/contracts/README.md

 [cannery]: cannery

-The one-and-only universal Factory.
+The one-size-fits-all Factory.
 Something similar [has been proposed][shared] as the `copyof` or `shared` keyword in Solidity.

 [shared]: https://github.com/ethereum/solidity/issues/2296